Welcome from the Housemaster

 South African-born Lionel Randall stepped into the role of Housemaster of Flower’s House in Term 2, 2021.

 Since graduating from the University of Pretoria, he has taught Physical Education and Health in leading boys’ boarding schools in South Africa and New Zealand.
-He has also been highly involved in water polo at an elite level.
-He coached the South African national schoolboys’ team, and is currently assistant coach of the NZ men’s team, which includes Old Boy Louis Clark.
+He has also been highly involved in Water Polo at an elite level, serving as a FINA International Water Polo referee as well as a coach on both the South Africa and New Zealand National Water Polo programmes.

 Welcome from Head of Flower's House

 Flower's is unique in its own right.
 Although the House is new, tradition and history still runs deep.

 Being the only boarding House outside the school gates, life in Flower’s brings different responsibilities, even while it offers a break from the busy school grounds.
 Our location also allows us to enjoy a unique connection with the wider community around us.

 Head of House